xenking/jsoncv/README.md

 Solution: Use Firefox or Safari to get the PDF

 ### The order of properties in the exported JSON changes sometimes

 See [Does JavaScript guarantee object property order? - Stack Overflow](https://stackoverflow.com/questions/5525795/does-javascript-guarantee-object-property-order)

-## TODO

-- [x] Supports Markdown in `summary` and `description` properties
-- [x] Allows customizing primary color for the current theme
-- [x] Export PDF directly (using browser's print feature)
-- [x] Supports responsive style for themes, so that the CV site is friendly to view on mobile devices.
-- [ ] Add more themes.
-- [ ] Allows switching themes in Editor
-- [ ] Add more sample data.
-By clicking the "Load Sample" button, a dialog will open, allowing the user to select from various languages

 ## Credits